Notifying Fast-Track applications

-For any fast track applications that the council decides to notify, and which had information requirements prescribed in any regulations made under s360G(1)(b), the council officer needs to decide whether to request any of the information contained in s 88(2)(c).
-This may not have been provided in the initial application if the regulation did not require it.
+For any fast track applications that the council decides to notify, the council officer needs to decide whether to request any of the information contained in s 88(2)(b).
 The council officer is not required to request this information but can do so if necessary under s 92(1).
 It should be noted however, that after a notification decision, the processing clock cannot be stopped awaiting further information requests (s 88C(1)).

 Informing the applicant that their application has been notified

 If an application is to be notified on either a public or limited notified basis, this must be done within 20 working days of the date the application is first lodged or 10 working days for a fast track application (s95).
 If the council decides that a fast track application needs to be notified, it ceases to continue to be a processed on a fast track basis.

 It is good practice to advise the applicant in advance of the intention to notify the application (unless the applicant requests public notification or the application was lodged on a notified basis).
 This is important to provide them with an opportunity to modify the proposal or withdraw the application to avoid notification should they wish.
 Although there is no specific provision in the RMA to stop the processing clock while the applicant modifies their proposal prior to notification, the Council could extend the statutory timeframe for notification (or decision) under s37 (if required) if the applicant agrees to the extension or special circumstances exist.